-Addon Domains will not have their own cPanel, but you’re able to use redirects, Softaculous, create email accounts, subdomains, etc. for them right there in your main cPanel account.
-Just as you do for your main domain on the account.
+Addon Domains will not have their own cPanel.
+However, you’re able to use redirects, Softaculous, create email accounts, subdomains, etc. for all your domains in your main cPanel account just like you do for your main domain on the account.

 You can find a list of your Addon Domains in your cPanel by going to Home > Domains > Addon Domains